SivanMehta/golang-oauth/README.md

 # Getting started

-The is the first time I'm using a `Makefile` to do anything, so IDK if it's correct at all
+The is the first time I'm using a `Makefile` to do anything, so IDK if it's correct at all.
+You will need a `config.json` with the correct credentials.
+I have included an example (with fake credentials), in `config.example.json`

 ## `make install`